LinkedIn now has 900+ million members – and continues to be a hotbed of job search activity, with job seekers vying for attention.

 So you’ve now learned about keyword content and the reasons why your LinkedIn Profile should contain relevant skills, job titles, and competencies for better traffic.
 However, optimizing your LinkedIn Profile isn’t just a matter of keyword volume: it’s dependent on keyword density.
 Density refers to the frequency of keywords relative to the overall number of words on your Profile.

-The good news?
-This doesn’t have to be a difficult task.
-If you want a stronger draw on a skill such as SAP Development, you’d simply add this phrase everywhere possible: in your Summary, Experience, Certifications, and Headline.
+This isn’t difficult.
+If you want a stronger draw on a skill such as AI, you’d simply add this phrase in multiple sections, such as your About summary, Experience, Certifications, and Headline.

 Keep in mind, however, that great SEO from just a few skill sets means you might miss out on other traffic.
-For example, a General Manager skilled in growing companies and managing functions such as manufacturing, sales, product development, and marketing might add only these terms on LinkedIn, but he or she could rank much lower on abilities such as Team-Building, Restructuring, or Mergers & Acquisitions.
+For example, a General Manager skilled in growing companies and managing functions such as manufacturing, sales, and marketing might add only these terms on LinkedIn, but they could rank lower on Team-Building, Restructuring, or Mergers & Acquisitions.

 It’s best to routinely review the keywords on your Profile and look for more ways to add them in multiple sections.
 By doing so, your Profile will more closely align with common skills in your field, with better density for each term.